By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 What the experts say

 We have heard from John Mueller, confirming the usual “Yep!
 We make updates all the time.”
-This is nothing new, as he pretty much said exactly the same thing last time, almost if it is a well-oiled pre-rehearsed script.
+This is nothing new, as he pretty much said the same thing last time, almost if it is a well-oiled pre-rehearsed script.

 One interesting Tweet was from Glenn Gabe: